 Seventeen teams came out for the 7th annual Acadian Pond Hockey Classic this weekend.
 The event raises money for youth hockey programs in both Maine and New Brunswick.
 Credit: Chris Bouchard / BDN

-Tournament committee Chair Dean Collins said on Saturday morning that a couple teams traveled from beyond the state to participate.
+Tournament committee Chair Dean Collins said on Saturday morning that a couple of teams traveled from beyond the state to participate.

 “Some kids flew in from Boston yesterday, and then we got three players from Florida,” he said.
 “We’ve got one guy who grew up in Madawaska, and since he’s moved to Florida he brought up three guys from there.
 They love the area and they love playing here.
 They obviously loved playing in Florida, but this is totally different for them.”